-Churches are central to the life of many smaller communities and this is never more so than at Christmas, as three Anglican bishops explain.
-Written by Matthew Dennison
+Churches are crucial to community life in rural areas, and never more so than at Christmas.
+Matthew Dennison speaks to three Anglican bishops

-Rural community churches are central to village life, as often they are the only community building left.
-This is never more pronounced than at Christmas, as three Anglican bishops tell Matthew Dennison.
+Village life relies upon rural community churches, as they are often the only community building left.
+This is never more so than at Christmas, as three Anglican bishops explain to Matthew Dennison.

 This time of year may seem a bleak, but the winter solstice traditions expertly adopted by the Christian Church make it a time of hope and glory – read winter solstice traditions: a bleak but beautiful mid winter.